-Our firm has been serving as Special Counsel to Mississippi Attorney General Jim Hood for several years on the Average Wholesale Price (AWP) litigation and have recovered from 61 companies for the State of Mississippi more than $200 million to date, including a $30 million verdict against generic pharmaceutical giant Sandoz, Inc., back in 2011.
+Jun 2016 — Our firm has been serving as Special Counsel to Mississippi Attorney General Jim Hood for several years on the Average Wholesale Price (AWP) litigation.
+We have recovered more than $200 million from 61 companies for the State of Mississippi to date, including a $30 million verdict against generic pharmaceutical giant Sandoz, Inc. in 2011.

 That verdict was appealed by Sandoz, Inc., and the Mississippi Supreme Court affirmed the verdict in full last October.
 Sandoz, Inc., asked the Mississippi Supreme Court to rehear the appeal last November, but on May 26, 2016, the court denied Sandoz’s rehearing request, effectively exhausting their last chance at an appeal.